Introduction

 $\phi_X(t) = p^r (1-qe^{it})^{-r}$.

-The recurrence relation for the probabilities of negative binomial distribution is
+The recurrence relation for probabilities is:

-$$ \begin{equation*} P(X=x+1) = \frac{(x+r)}{(x+1)} q \cdot P(X=x),\quad x=0,1,\cdots \end{equation*} $$ where $P(X=0) = p^r$.
+$$ \begin{equation*} P(X=x+1) = \frac{(x+r)}{(x+1)} q \cdot P(X=x),\quad x=0,1,\cdots \end{equation*} $$

 Negative binomial distribution $NB(r, p)$ tends to Poisson distribution as $r\to \infty$ and $P\to 0$ with $rP = \lambda$ (finite).